codingcodewhilegoofin/3DGameDev-3DEngineDev-VRDev/README.md

 [WebVR](https://immersiveweb.dev/)

 After extensive research I have learned that although WebXR is amazing , it is still in early development and they are actually waiting for HTML technology to catch up.
 A new version of HMTL is in the works and will support cross browser VR.

+# Summaryandnotes
+Final thoughts: Overall, this independant study has let me grow my knowledge of the game industry vastly.
+I was able to learn and experience multiple areas of game development as well as the business processes.
+Not only did I learn how games actual work code and art wise, but I also learned a a thing or two about the publishing aspect of video games.
+My experience also crossed multiple platforms from PC, web, and mobile development.
+During my first half of the semester I really honed in on what actual makes a game good, and how they are built to a technical level.
+Not only did Unity empower me to write and learn C# , but also give me hand on experience in package/file managment.
+Understanding how basic 3D games are built is extremely difficult and takes time.
+It also took a tremendous ammount of time and research to even start understanding how to build a game engine.
+The game enginge required just as much knowledge and know how as actually building a good game which I found interesting.
+For the second half of the class I was able to experience createing and testing a VR game on my phone through GoogleCardboard.
+I did learn quite a bit about how VR games must consider degree's of freedom, complex scripts, new players interactions, latency, hardare, configuration , and a multitude of other aspects.
+VR video games are definetley complex and require lots of time and know how to complete.
+I could barley manage to configure, edit , and run my own APK file on my phone.
+        More than anything this expereince has taught me not to give up.
+Each section of the game industry that I learned about brought new and interesting challenges to the table.
+I found that the funnest and easiest aspect of game development turned out to be creating the game mechanics and art.
+The hardest aspect of each area I had explored was definetley configuration.
+I'm sure on a real game dev team there is probably a lead who handles configuration and runtime errors.
+Again and again I wasted the most time on degbugging or trying to even get my applicaton configured.
+If I were to persure this industry further I would start a 2D or 3D game from scratch to limit the possibilites of major headaches.
+I believe that it would also be more effective to join an open source game dev community to learn the ropes versus trying to learn everything on your own.

+    I understand now why it takes whole teams and major companies to even create one good game.
+The ammount of time taken to market, code, create, explore, animate, light, debug, configure , and publish a game would take numerous years.
+The more complex the game is would also drasticly increase this ammount of time.

+# If I could redo this course what would I have done differently?
+If I had the chance or time to go back and redo this course I would have honeslty kept it to either 3D, 3D game engines, or VRgames.
+Trying to do all 3 resulted in 2 unfinished projects that need more time spent on them.
+I did however learn a LOT about each of these and it gave me a wide perspective on video games and video game technology.

+## Good things:
+- I learned a ton about game design, development, engines, XR , and much more
+- I was able to complete a unique 3D video game and publish it on my own to a website
+- The video game followed the actual definition of a game, and not just an art project
+- I was able to start a 3D game engine and learn about GFLW open source graphics API
+- I learned about custom C++ linking
+- I learned about the complex mathematics behind game engines as well as the game engine stack
+- I learned about XR applications, and sucessfully configured my own googlecardboard APK currently able to run on my phone
+- I learned 1 new programming language and reviewed C++
+- I have a better picture of the game design process flow and business model
+- I learned about configuration and package managment
+- I gained further Github and Unity knowledge
+- I learned about advanced github source managment and local file managment
+- I can now continue or start new projects with future teamates
+- Learning more about these topics is now easier
+- I wrote a few scripts and furthered my knowledge of class structure and object reference
+- I learned about cross-platform conversions and media
+- I gained experience in researching, and implementing new computer science concepts

+## Bad things:
+- I did not spend enough time in any catagory
+- 2 unfinished projects
+- The 3D project could have used multiple levels
+- Not enough time to polish 3D project
+- Only experince in 1 game engine and language
+- Not enough scripting experience

+## What now ?
+Now that the course is over , I plan to update this github repository in the future to let other NIU students know about my continuing experience in game design/dev.
+I think that if someone where to take this course and needed a plan to go off of that this one would be great to copy and make better !
+I plan to start by condensing what I've learned into contiuing and or starting a new 3D/2D game in Unity for more practice.
+Otherwise I will try to find an open source project related to this to work on.
+This process will involve planing, gathering , and developing a fully fleged 5 level game that I can hopefully publish.